ytthuan/LeoSQLServerRServices/README.md

 * **R**	      This contains the R development code (Microsoft R Server).
 It runs in R IDE, with computation being done in-database (by setting compute context to SQL Server).
 * **SQLR**    This contains the Stored SQL procedures from data processing to model deployment.
 It runs in SQL environment.
 A Powershell script is provided to invoke the modeling steps end-to-end.

 **Performance Turning**.
-This folds provide a few tips on how to improve performance of running R script in SQL Server compute context.
+This folder provide a few tips on how to improve performance of running R script in SQL Server compute context.

-**NOTE:** Please don't use "Download ZIP" to get this repository, as it will change the line endings in the data file.
+**NOTE:** Please don't use "Download ZIP" to get this repository, as it will change the line endings in the data files.
 Use "git clone" to get a local copy of this repository.

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.